 Before the big underpass beneath the highway and the runways, at the crosswalk, cross to the sidewalk on the right (south) side of the road, and continue in the same direction.
 This sidewalk passes in its own separated area through several underpasses (over which planes roll).
 At the next intersection, near the Hilton Hotel, turn right (south) on the sidewalk or the street.
 This area is called "Roissypole".
-(Important Note: By instead staying straight at the intersection, and turning right in one more block, you would come to the RER train station for Terminals 1 and 3; by turning left and walking through the pedestrian tunnel, you would come to the Terminal 3. ) (Continued one paragraph below.)
+(Important Note: By instead staying straight at the intersection, and in one more blockturning right , you would come to the RER train station for Terminals 1 and 3;or by turning left and walking through the pedestrian tunnel, you would come to the Terminal 3. ) (The directions continue two paragraphs below.)

 From Terminal (Aérogare) 3 to Roissypole:

 To leave the airport, continue to the freight area (Zone Fret).
-From Roissypole ride south on the the roadway (very little traffic) or the right sidewalk.
+From Roissypole ride south on the the roadway (very little traffic) or on the right sidewalk.
 After passing under the runways, you are near Terminal 2 and come to what I call The Loops.

 The Loops: The red dots indicate the route from Terminal 2 et the pink dots indicate the route from Terminals 1 and 3.

-If you are riding on the sidewalk, it runs onto the road and you ride on the right in a sort of wide breakdown lane of the road, as it rises(eventually to an upper level while making a 360 degree loop) .
+If you are riding on the sidewalk, it runs onto the road and you ride on the right in a sort of wide breakdown lane of the road, as it rises(eventually to an upper level while eventuallymaking a 360 degree loop) .
 (The author experienced very light traffic.)
 One quarter of the way (90 degrees) through this loop, the route from Terminal 2 comes in from the left.
 At this point you must bear off to the left, crossing through traffic (if any) to do so.
 Use care.
 At this point there is an overhead sign.
 Exit the loop, following the signs for"Zone Cargo" and/or "FRET" (freight) (see photo below).
-(Contination below).
+(Contination three paragraphs below).